clairecda/FASTR_R_codes/module_1_documentation.md

 | BCG / Facility Deliveries | Ratio between 0.7 and 1.3 |

 These pairs of indicators have expected relationships.
 For example, we expect the number of pregnant women receiving a first ANC visit will always be higher than the number of pregnant women receiving a fourth ANC visit.
 BCG is a birth dose vaccine so we expect that these indicators will be equal.
 However, we recognize there may be more variability in this predicted relationship thus we set a range of within 30%.
 #### Detailed analysis steps
-This analysis is designed to identify inconsistencies in service volume data reported by health facilities.
-Pairs of indicators with an expected relationship are compared as the district and national levels.
-Consistency benchmarks are applied to identify potential challenges with internal consistency of related indicators.
-There are xx main steps in this process:

-(Draft below)
-1. Remove outliers
-2. Aggregate data
-3. Calculate consistency ratios
-4. Assess benchmarks
-5. Save data (output object name here)

-- Drop outlier values as identified in the previous step.
-- For each indicator, calculate the service volume (i.e. unadjusted volume ) per admin area and year.
+This analysis identifies inconsistencies in service volume data by comparing related indicators at the lowest possible geographic aggregation level (e.g., district, ward).
+Since individuals may seek different services at multiple facilities within their local area, assessing consistency at this level provides a more accurate picture of service utilization patterns across a community.
+Instead of attributing all services to a single facility, this approach accounts for movement between facilities within a district or ward.
+Consistency benchmarks are then applied to detect potential discrepancies in the reporting of related indicators.
+The process consists of the following main steps:
+**Step 1: Determine the geographic level**
+- The lowest available geographic level is selected dynamically based on data availability, ensuring the most disaggregated level is used.
+**Step 2: Exclude outliers**
+Data points flagged as outliers (`outlier_flag = 1`) are removed to prevent extreme values from skewing the consistency assessment.
+**Step 3: Aggregate data at the selected geographic level and reshape to wide** Service volume data is aggregated at the lowest geographic level for each indicator (summing values across facilities for each combination of geographic area, indicator, year, and month).
+The aggregated data is then reshaped into a wide format, where each indicator is represented as a separate column.
+**Step 4: compute consistency ratios**
+- Predefined pairs of related indicators are extracted from the consistency parameters.
-- Calculate the ratio of service volumes as per the above indicator pairs.
+- For each indicator pair, the ratio of the first indicator (col1) to the second indicator (col2) is calculated:
+$$\frac{\text{col1}}{\text{col2}}$$

-If the following criteria are met, the ratio is considered consistent:
+- If the denominator (col2) is zero, the consistency ratio is set to NA.
+**Step 5: Apply consistency benchmarks**
+Each indicator pair has predefined lower and upper bounds for acceptable consistency ratios.
 $$\text{ANC Consistency} =
 \begin{cases}
 1, & \frac{\text{ANC1 Volume}}{\text{ANC4 Volume}} > 1 \\